Nexus Gold (CVE:NXS) Reaches New 12-Month Low at $0.02

 Nexus Gold Corp.
-(CVE:NXS – Get Free Report) shares reached a new 52-week low on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02, with a volume of 3333 shares traded.
+(CVE:NXS – Get Free Report)’s share price reached a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 182000 shares trading hands.
 The stock had previously closed at C$0.01.

 Nexus Gold Company Profile